Eligibility Application for Athletes with Intellectual Impairment

 Visit our US Athlete Master List for a list of Eligible Athletes.

-Virtus International competitions offer programming in 16 sports: Athletics, Basketball, Cricket, Cycling, Equestrian, Futsal, Handball, Rowing, Skiing (Nordic/Alpine), Swimming, Table Tennis, Tennis, Golf, Para-Hockey, Sailing, Taekwondo.
-Athletes Without Limits promotes US involvement in Virtus sports based on athlete interest.
+Virtus Sports & Competition: Virtus International competitions offer programming in 16 sports across three eligibility groups: Athletics, Basketball, Cricket, Cycling, Equestrian, Futsal, Handball, Rowing, Skiing (Nordic/Alpine), Swimming, Table Tennis, Tennis, Golf, Para-Hockey, Sailing, Taekwondo.
+Athletes Without Limits promotes US involvement in Virtus sports and organizes US Teams and travel to Virtus World Championships and Global Games based on athlete interest and ability.

-Virtus eligibility is the first step for US athletes with an intellectual impairment to determine eligibility for Paralympic opportunities in three sports.
-Athletes must meet the II1 Criteria for Intellectual Disability to be eligible.
+Paralympic Sports & Competition: Virtus (II1) eligibility is also the first step for US athletes with an intellectual impairment to determine eligibility for select Paralympic opportunities in three sports:

 This is the original eligibility group for athletes with intellectual impairments and is offered at all Athletes Without Limits & Virtus competitions.
 It is also the eligibility criteria for Paralympic opportunities.
 The II1 eligibility criteria are: